djhworld/ScalaPythonChallenges/README.md

 The solutions are written in [Scala](http://www.scala-lang.org/).

+## Running
+To run a particular challenge, type and input the number when prompted
+    sbt run

+To run all the challenges
+    sbt test

 ## Shameless plug
 You can view my musings about each particular solution on my blog [located here](http://djhworld.posterous.com/)